World traveler Clown Tom Bolton

 Pidgin and local languages

-This sign had paintings of foods listing their pidgin names.
+The sign below left had paintings of foods listing their pidgin names.
 As every tribe has its own language, adopting a simplified form of English, with some German and Dutch thrown in, makes inter-tribal communication possible and is seen as an official language on its own in addition to formal English which is used by the highly educated and governmental officials.
 Learning Pidgin is not as straightforward as one might think but most people who stay there for a while find it worth putting some effort into.
+The sign to the right was in both pidgin and english.
+Good thing as a English speaker probably wouldn’t catch the seiousness of this message.

 Basket weaving, beating the heat

 Many baskets and bags were woven out of palm like leaves.
 Not just useful for holding things, one could use such a bag for protection against the intense sunrays.
+Even in the highlands, the days were hot!
+Not nearly as common, making a hat out of bananas also worked.
 The other method to beat the ever present heat was to enjoy a frozen desert.
 I think most such treats were water rather than milk based due to sanitary considerations and local taste.

 Evangelism at the markets